There are a million ways you can transform plain tiles with Mod Podge – these confetti coasters are one of those easy

 Skills Required: None.
 These coasters are a great beginner craft.
 You’ll be applying tissue paper to tile with Mod Podge.
 It’s a perfectly inexpensive way to try your hand at decoupage.

 Hello everyone, it’s Rachel from Lines Across here with you to share a fun and festive DIY coasters tutorial.
 There are a million ways you can transform plain white tiles you can find at Home Depot for less than a quarter with Mod Podge, and using tissue paper is definitely a fun one.

 I know your first question might be, “Is Mod Podge waterproof?”
 You know, in case you want to set a perspiring drink on top of the confetti coasters when they’re done.
-You will definitely want an additional sealer like VHT Enamel for this project – you can learn more at the post.
+You will definitely want an additional sealer like VHT Engine Enamel for this project – you can learn more at the post about waterproofing I link to above.

 Ceramic Tile Coasters with Confetti